 Development of overarching plans for integration of health and social care are fundamental to the continued evolution of Norfolk's BCF plans and significant progress is being made in forming a culture of shared planning and delivery.
-This first submission of the draft BCF reflects that drive and ethos but remains a draft with progress to be made before a final submission in April.
+The plan reflects that drive and ethos.
 Plans are ambitious and will need to be delivered at pace in 16/17 to deliver the shared objectives and vision of an integrated system.

 The opportunity provided by the Better Care Fund and the drive to ensure robust plans are in place by 2017 for integrating health and social care by 2020 supports the ambition of Norfolk's integration vision and reflects the future direction of the NHS outlined in the Five Year Forward view.
 This vision is reflected in Norfolk's Promoting Independence Strategy which promotes improving the health and wellbeing of the people in Norfolk by moving away from problem management towards preventative activities and embracing integration across health, social care and housing.
+The Promoting Independence Strategic Statement can be found in Appendix B.